osrf/ros2multirobotbook/src/ros2_cli.md

 should get familiar with is `grep`, grep lets you search through some text to find what you are looking for quickly and easily.
 You can grep in a case insensitive manner using the `-i` flag followed by the text you want to search for.
-We can tie this CLI tool to our interface tool by using the unix pipe operator `|`.
+We can tie this CLI tool to our interface tool by using the UNIX pipe operator `|`.
 The example below shows you how to use the list operation and then how to use it to do a search.

 ``` {.sourceCode .bash}